Toner Versus Micellar Water

 Toners (we love this one with witch hazel from Thayers can help to hydrate and treat the skin, while also balancing the skin’s pH levels.

-They are formulated with a mixture of ingredients meant to target your skin concerns, while also ridding your skin of any excess dirt, oil, makeup, or debris.
+They are formulated with a blend of ingredients designed to target your skin concerns while also removing excess dirt, oil, makeup, or debris.

-By removing any excess grime that your cleanser may have missed, toners are used to help the skincare products that follow in your routine absorb more thoroughly.
+By removing any excess grime your cleanser may have missedtoners help the skincare products that follow in your routine absorb more thoroughly.

 Through removing build-up of dead skin cells, excess oil, or any remaining makeup on the skin, toner essentially can be seen as a “primer” for your skincare serums, creams, and oils.

-It allows the skin to be ready to receive all the benefits of the other products in your routine at a deeper and more effective level.
+It prepares the skin to receive the benefits of the other products in your routine at a deeper, more effective level.

-For a tutorial on using a toner, take a look at this helpful video from ehowbeauty on YouTube.
+For a tutorial on using a toner, watch this helpful video from ehowbeauty on YouTube.

 Who Should Use Toner?

-As the market for toner has expanded over the years, there is a toner available for every skin type.
+As the market for toner has expanded over the years, toner is available for every skin type.
 Anyone can use toner, regardless of the concerns you are looking to address.

-Most skincare brands offer several options for toners in their product lineups to cater to all the unique skin combinations and concerns we wish to target.
+Most skincare brands offer several toner options in their product lineups to cater to the unique skin combinations and concerns we aim to target.

 If you are finding that your skin care routine is addressing most of your skin needs, but you want the products to be elevated.

-Adding a toner to your routine will allow you to see and feel the benefits of your serum, oils, and creams to give you the best results.
+Adding a toner to your routine will help you see and feel the benefits of your serum, oils, and creams for the best results.

 When Do You Use Toner?

-Regardless of your skin type or concern, toner is a product that is recommended for use both day and night.
+Regardless of your skin type or concern, toner is recommended for use both day and night.

 After cleansing your skin with your regular face wash, you can use toner as the next step in your skin care routine.

-It is best to use the toner shortly after cleansing your skin, immediately after cleansing, to receive the most benefits of the product.
+It is best to use the toner immediately after cleansing your skin to receive the most benefits from the product.

-When applying toner, it can be used in a couple of different ways, depending on your preference.
+When applying toner, you can use it in a couple of different ways, depending on your preference.

 One of the most common ways to apply toner is to saturate a cotton round with the product and gently sweep it across the face.

-By using the cotton round, you will be able to lightly exfoliate off any dead skin cells, while also removing any excess oil or makeup that remains on the skin.
+Using a cotton round, you can lightly exfoliate away dead skin cells and remove any excess oil or makeup that remains on the skin.

-Another application method that became popularised with the increased attention on K-Beauty skincare routines is to pour the toner into your hands and then gently pat the product into the skin.
+Another application method that became popularised with the increased attention to K-Beauty skincare routines is to pour the toner into your hands and then gently pat it into your skin.

 Oftentimes, this method is used several times in a row, allowing time for the skin to absorb each layer of toner in between.

-This method helps the product penetrate the skin quickly and be absorbed deeply, while providing a bright and plump appearance to the skin.
+This method helps the product penetrate the skin quickly and be absorbed deeply, while providing a bright, plump appearance.

 What Is Micellar Water?